kwaldenphd/json-xml-python/README.md

 40. Read the JSON data into Python and convert to a Python value.

-41. Create your own small dictionary with data and convert to JSON string.
+<del>41.
+Create your own small dictionary with data and convert to JSON string.</del>

 # XML